bytedance/byteps/docs/rationale.md

 ## Wait.
 Why did MPI guys not find out this?

 Well, MPI guys probably know this, but they might be too focused on homogeneous hardware setup, like what HPC has.
 The trick of PS here is that you need additional resources, other than the GPU workers, to run the PS.
 If all your machines are homogeneous, e.g., equipped with 8 GPUs and same CPUs, memory and NICs, and all your machines are only for a single job, then PS does not save you anything.
 In that case, PS architecture would require you to use only half GPU machines as workers, and the other half as PS, so that the network bandwidth on PS side matches worker side.
-This along will make you waste half GPUs.
+This alone will make you waste half GPUs.
 So, in a homogeneous setup designed for a single job, allreduce is your best bet.

 However, the real data centers are a bit different.
 Inside a large organization, we usually run a large-scale GPU cluster and provide it as a service to multiple teams for multiple jobs.
 The GPU clusters are usually connected to other parts of the data center, where there is an enormous pool of CPUs and network bandwidth.
 The same goes for public cloud.